 A decent chair needs to be adjustable in a number of places and offer the correct support for your needs and anatomy.
 You can read about why ergonomics is so important when you work from home here.

-I use a Homeworker Plus ergonomic chair from Posturite from their Homeworker range, which I shall be fully reviewing in future posts.
+I use a Homeworker Plus ergonomic chair from Posturite from their Homeworker range, which I was gifted for review.
+Find all my thoughts here.
 Issue 6 of The Homeworker also includes a selection of ergonomic chairs for all budgets that are suitable for the home office.

 A good desk is a personal choice and can depend very much on the space you have available.

 A standing or sit-stand desk is best to allow for movement and better posture throughout the day.
 Things you may wish to consider when choosing a desk:

 I like to use a wide trestle-style desk and keep mobile by using a sit-stand platform.
 I bought a desk from Etsy which was made from sustainable wood and supported a home-based small business but primarily because I like a large workspace to spread out on!

 Read our roundup of best desks for homeworking which include a wide range of options for all spaces and budgets.